-It’s an exciting time for OLED technology as it finally begins to integrate into the home and designers start to realize its potential for efficient and inexpensive lighting solutions in a variety of stunning new applications.
-Resembling a tiny tree blossoming with lucent leaves, Ingo Maurer‘s Early Future lamp is the world’s first to pack energy efficient OLED lighting into a tabletop form factor.
+OLED technology is finally coming home as designers realize its potential for efficient and inexpensive lighting solutions.
+Resembling a tiny tree blossoming with lucent leaves, Ingo Maurer’s Early Future lamp is the world’s first lamp to pack energy efficient OLED lighting into a tabletop form factor.

 Organic light emitting diodes are incredibly energy efficient, long lasting, and can be produced on the cheap as evinced by GE’s recently rolled out OLED printing system.
 The two-dimensional panels emit broad swathes of diffuse light that is perfect for interior lighting applications, and they can even be rendered in a flexible format.